-10 years ago I moved in with one yummy daddy, to his mother’s house, just so we could save for a deposit for a home of our own.
-This was when we were young and full of adventure, having kids was a lifetime away,( the only thing I’d plan for was my outfit and where we were going on a Friday night.)
+10 years ago I moved in with my other half, to his mother’s house, it was a temporary arrangement just so we could save for a deposit for a home of our own.
+This was when we were young and full of adventure, having kids was a lifetime away.
+The only thing that was in my plans was my outfit for the weekend and what pub or club we would hit.

-A real character Thats the best way to describe my mother in law!
+The best way to describe my mother in law was that she’s a “real character”!
 Her door always open and kettle on, with a knack (some would say talent) for finding an odd bargain, and unusual item.
-Be it from the market or a charity shop or even a little unknown boutique.
-I was in the kitchen one day and she came booming in the door with the most beautiful red Christmas coat and bonnet for a toddler aged 3 to 4.. there were no kids in the family at the time (and it could have been July) we both just fell in love with it.
-We were trying to think of someone to give it to and the suggestions were flying, But I kept wondering would they love it as much as we did?
-In the end, she said to me, you keep it, keep it up somewhere safe, you never know, you could have a girl someday yourself.
-I thought about it (for about a second) and agreed.
-The two of us giggling and whispering in case anyone came in and thought I was with child, we also agreed it was better not to tell one yummy daddy ( I didn’t want to scare the living daylights out of him, the ring wasn’t even on my finger so kids were a few years away all right).
+Be it from the market or charity shop or even a little unknown boutique.
+I was in the kitchen one day and she came booming in the door with the most beautiful red Christmas coat and bonnet, it was for a child aged 3 to 4.
+There were no kids in the family at the time and it could have been July.
+But we both just fell in love with it.
+We were getting giddy trying to think of someone to give it to and the suggestions were flying.

-In 2010 we got married (in vegas with all the family there with us) No sooner was the ring on my finger’ my mum in law would joke about the coat and when was I going to get down to the matter of grandchildren.
-3 years later, sure enough, I fell pregnant!!!
+We got married in 2010 in Vegas with all the family and friends around us.
+No sooner was the vows said, my mum in law would joke about the coat and when was I going to get down to the matter of grandchildren.
+3 years later, sure enough, I fell pregnant!
 I was having a girl. ( I couldn’t wait to find out) My mother in law was delighted with the news just like the rest of the family.
 I would call up to her every Wednesday morning during my pregnancy, for a cup of tea and an egg in a cup.
 We would chat and laugh about everything and nothing at the same time.
-She’d put my recliner up and stick on an old movie, sometimes we would even have a snooze because the house was so cosy. (and we felt so at ease in each others company )
+She’d put my recliner up and stick on an old movie, sometimes we would even have a snooze, she always had the house was so cosy and we felt so at ease in each others company.

-Christmas is such a time of joy Mixed with sadness for so many families.
+Christmas is such a time of joy but also Mixed with a lot of sadness for so many families.
 My mother in law loved Christmas and she would be so proud of our girl in the red coat and bonnet today.
 She wears it so well and knows its gift from Nanna B in heaven.
-Everywhere she goes in it people have stopped us and told us how beautiful she is in it, asking me where I got it, saying it is just made for her.
-Keeping Nanna B at the heart of the conversation, exactly the way she would want it and exactly the way it’s meant to be.
+Everywhere she goes in it people stop us and tell us how beautiful it is on her, asking me where I got it and saying it is just made for her.
+This keeps Nanna B at the heart of the conversation, exactly the way she would want it and exactly the way it’s meant to be.

 ****3 years gone today, You are always in our thoughts, I dedicate the story of the red coat to you ****